This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 It seems every week she was visiting and “grading” a different place.
 She got to check out hotel rooms.
 She had free restaurant meals.
 She also got to purchase a few cool things and she was reimbursed for them.

 Over the years, I have tried mystery shopping a few times.
-My hope was that I would have the kind of success with mystery shopping as it seemed my friend enjoyed.
+My hope was that I would have the kind of success with mystery shopping as my friend enjoyed.

 Here’s how mystery shopping went for me, plus some tips for making money as a mystery shopper…